Alestaaaaa/FirstTryWebsiteProject/README.md

 # FirstTryWebsiteProject
-This is the first project that I studied on my own
+This is the first project that I studied on my own <br>
 I still can't code using my own creativity but I'm trying to learn and have fun with it.